zmanda/libzcloud/docs/api/store.rst

    Stores represent a service that provides persistence of arbitrary blobs.
    An example is Amazon S3.

+   All of the methods listed below will return true on success and false on failure.
+   If they return false, they will set the ``error`` pointer to a GError object (assuming one was provided).

    .. method:: create(key, progress, error)

       Creates the key with an empty value.
 This is not required by all store